-No correction of the density logs was done for KFM01A since the diameter of this borhole is slightly bigger than that of the calibration boreholes, 165 mm as compared to 140 mm.
+No correction of the density logs is made for KFM02A since the diameter of this borehole is slightly larger than that of the calibration boreholes, 165 mm as compared to140 mm.

-All final data is delivered in ASCII format, depth vs. logged parameter, of every single method.
+The final data is delivered on ASCII format, depth vs. logged parameter, of every single method.